helm-unittest/helm-unittest/DOCUMENT.md

 - **chart**: *object, optional*.
 Define the `{{ .Chart }}` object.
   - **version**: *string, optional*.
 The semantic version of the chart, default to the version set in the Chart.
+  - **appVersion**: *string, optional*.
+The app-version of the chart, default to the app-version set in the Chart.

 - **tests**: *array of test job, required*.
 Where you define your test jobs to run, check [Test Job](#test-job).